daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 Answer: Carefully read your artifact description.
 Some artifacts or the Druid class have the ability to block a flat amount of damage.
 The amount of damage block is small and will be irrelevant at later stages of the game.

 - What happens if I play with more then 10 secondary skills?
 Answer: You can try, but ACM does not support it.
 With more than 10 skills it will be much easier to reach several classes at once, making very strong heroes.
 Overall should work, but I dont know what happens.
+If you want to try use the ERA scripts option to allow more secondary skills.

 - I want to learn all secondary skills to Master and Grandmaster regardles of my current class!
 Answer: Check out the new game mode made by Berserker.
 Activate it at map start.